 Note down this jdbc:derby:xxx line as you will need it for configuring the webapp later.

 Now you need to import the SakaiAdminX SQL script, so issue the following command, where the path needs to be the full path to the sql script in the SakaiAdminX source:

 You will also need to run any database upgrade scripts via this same method above.
-Note that for a first time installation, you can either run the creation script then the upgrade script, or the combined script to do it in one go.
+Note that there are TWO SQL scripts that are required for a first time installation.

 Add the Derby DB driver to Tomcat: